 The Chicago Pride Parade is one of the most popular LGBTQ+ events in the city.
 The Parade concludes the city’s month-long celebrations with a famous 4-mile procession held on the last Sunday of June.
 Traversing through Boystown, Uptown, Lakeview, and Lincoln Park, the annual event has grown into one of the largest parades in the country.

-The parade starts at Broadway & Montrose, proceeds south on Broadway; then south on Halsted; then east on Belmont; then south on Broadway; then east on Diversey to Cannon Drive.
+The 51st annual parade starts at Broadway & Montrose, proceeds south on Broadway; then south on Halsted; then east on Belmont; then south on Broadway; then east on Diversey to Cannon Drive.

 If you’re coming from downtown, take the Red Line ‘L’ train to any stop between Wellington and Wilson; or the Brown Line ‘L’ train to the Diversey or Wellington stops.
 You can also take a cab, Uber, Lyft, or Divvy, but keep in mind there will be road closures.